SAP-samples/teched2025-DA160/exercises/ex0/README.md

 Welcome to DA160 - SAP Business Data Cloud from Setup to Streamline: Practical Walkthrough.

-In this exercise, you will explore the BDC's core components, learn how to activate and manage them, and practice strategies to streamline data integration, governance, and access.
+In this exercise, you will explore the core components of SAP Business Data Cloud, learn how to activate and manage them, and practice strategies to streamline data integration, governance, and access.

+Some of the activities required for the complete instantiation of an SAP BDC tenant are one-time action.
+Hence, this session is a combination of Product tours, reading material and Hands-on.
+We will use the following labels throughout the exercises to categorize them:
+- **Read-only**: Content tagged as 'Read-only' is reading material for you to better understand certain components and processes.
+- **Guided Tour**: Content tagged as 'Guided-tour' are pre-defined clickthroughs designed in an environment mimicing the product truth.
+These clickthroughs will guide you through the real process to get a better understanding of one-time but essential configuration activities and features.
+- **Hands-on**: Content tagged as 'Hands-on' are steps that you can perform in the tenant provided to you.
+Some steps in the process flow can be performed by you to gain a full working understanding.

-In order to proceed effectively with the subsequent exercise, let's first review some basic information regarding SAP Business Data Cloud.
+To proceed effectively with the subsequent exercise, let's first review some basic information regarding SAP Business Data Cloud.

 ## What is SAP Business Data Cloud?